 The importance of up-to-date surveillance was emphasized by Van, who said the store’s cameras have served not only to deter and record potential shoplifters, but have also helped students who have fallen victim to simple forgetfulness.
 Several years ago, Van recounted, a student lost his cell phone in the student store.
 Employees used the store’s security cameras and were able to find the phone and return it to the student.

 “We found it and we turned it over to the Sheriff’s Station,” Van said.
 “They took care of it and returned it to the owner.”

-Guerrero said the college is continuing to look into a new alternative to the current surveillance system, but did not know when such a system would be chosen, purchased or installed.
+Guerrero said the college is continuing to look into a new alternative to the current surveillance system, but did not know when such a security Camera System would be chosen, purchased or installed.

 “I just know they are looking at systems,” he said.
 “It’s up to the school.”